open-mmlab/mmaction2/docs/en/guide_to_framework.md

 print('label: ', data_sample.gt_labels.item)
 ```

-The terminal output should be the same as the one shown in the [Step0: Prepare Data](#step0-prepare-data).
+The terminal output should be the same as the one shown in the [Step1: Build a Pipeline](#step1-build-a-pipeline).

 ## Build a Recognizer